 These pontics rely on your adjacent teeth on either side for support.

-Since they’re customized to your smile, you can rest assured that your dental bridge will look attractive and fit comfortably.
+Since they’re customized to your smile, you can rest assured that your dental bridge will blend seamlessly into your smile, fit comfortably, and function like natural teeth.

 If your surrounding teeth are damaged or already protected with crowns, a dental bridge is an ideal option for you.
 If not, you may want to consider dental implants to avoid filing down your natural teeth.